wrighang/project_01_team_11/README.md

 plt.suptitle("Average Productivity Loss by Device Type and Time Spent Category", y=1.05)

-plt.tight_layout()

-plt.show()

--Added median value labels to a box plot for displaying central tendency in productivity loss by device type, enhancing interpretability without overcrowding the plot.
+### Added median value labels to a box plot for displaying central tendency in productivity loss by device type, enhancing interpretability without overcrowding the plot.

 ### Calculate the median values and add as labels